-The current repeater equipment for UHF is a Kenwood, model TKR 820, running 15 Watts out of a Duplexer into a four element Bluewave UHF Antenna on top of the Elmira Feed Mill at an elevation of about 100Ft.
+The current repeater equipment for UHF is a Kenwood, model TKR 820, running 15 Watts out of a Duplexer into a dual-band UHF/VHF Antenna on top of the Elmira Feed Mill at an elevation of about 100Ft.
 The VHF machine is a Yaesu Fusion repeater, also located at the feed mill, A second Yaesu UHF repeater is at the Elmira firehall, with the antenna on the siren tower, is awaiting return to service.
 There are also two microwave mesh nodes, one 2.4 GHz, one 5.8 GHz, on the siren tower.
 These will eventually be used to provide digital communications to the repeater site and to the area served by the Elmira Radio Club.
 The Yaesu Fusion repeater in Alma is equipped with Wires-X capability, and is currently transmitting with 20 watts.
 There is now an HF antenna for 40M, 20M and 15M located on the roof of the Firehall, which should be available to allow operating HF before, during, or after Club meetings.

 The club’s field day equipment is as follows: